CS6620-S21/Building-an-Enhanced-CI-Pipeline/README.md

 - The API being developed should have high availability, a failed test should not bring down the service
 - Every commit or pull-request by a developer will go through CI/CD/CT pipeline, must pass all tests before being deployed
 - Ensure the security of secrets and sensitive data/tokens in the pipeline
 - Allow deployment on Kubernetes only after unit tests and integration tests pass.
-- REST API to get the selenium and load test results continuously

 #### Out-of-Scope Features (not delivered as part of MVP):
-- Backwards compatibility with Jenkins
-- The URL shortener API is a demonstration, so extensive development or design of the shortener API is not in scope
-- Support for other Web APIs (other languages)
+- Provide interface to view the logs of continuous testing in production environment

-## 4. Solution Concept
+## 4. Design Decision
 #### The system components of the architectural design is as follows:
 - GitHub Actions for unit, integration and load testing and deployment
+- Selenium for performing integration tests
 - Locust for performing load tests
-- CLI tool for setting up GitHub Actions workflow yaml files and viewing logs
+- Documentation for guiding users to set up GitHub Actions workflow yaml files and view logs
 - Kubernetes Actions to deploy from GitHub
-- Docker for containerizing web app
-- Kubernetes on AWS/GCP/MOC for hosting production app and testing environment (integration, load/stress)
+- Kubernetes on GCP for hosting production app and testing environment (integration, load)

-Majority of our code will be in the CLI tool for generating GitHub Action workflow files.
-Development of the CLI tool is being done at [https://github.com/CS6620-S21/Building-an-Enhanced-CI-Pipeline](https://github.com/CS6620-S21/Building-an-Enhanced-CI-Pipeline)
+#### Main Decision
+- Why we choose GCP:
+- Why use documentation instead of CLI tools:

 #### Architecture Diagram
 <img src="https://i.ibb.co/1929yJj/CI-CD-CT.png" alt="CI-CD-CT" border="0">